chplushsieh/better-md-import/README.md

-This script helps with migrating notes between Dropbox Paper, Notion, and Obsidian.
+This script helps with migrating notes from Dropbox Paper.
-Specifically, it helps with Paper->Notion, Paper->Obsidian, and Notion->Obsidian.
+Specifically, it makes Paper->Notion migration, and Paper->Obsidian migration less painful.

 ![Comparison](/demo/side-by-side-comparison.png?raw=true "Comparison")
 On the left is a Dropbox Paper note imported directly into Notion.
 On the right, the Paper note is converted before being imported into Notion.